 HOW DO YOU INTERACT WITH OTHER DEPARTMENTS, SUPPLIERS, CUSTOMERS?

 QC is clearly and with no doubt an integrated part of the supply chain although it is important to be as far as possible independent in its decisions from production and the business.
 So QC interacts daily with departments such as purchasing, production, planning often supported by the ERP system but also in all kind of meetings.
+My objective it to create an atmosphere of mutual respect while being perceived as protectors of the quality and food safety instead of the police.
+We also identify ourselves as quality advocates of our customers.

 WHICH COLLEAGUES/DEPARTMENTS DO YOU WORK MOST CLOSELY WITH?
 WHY THESE COLLEAGUES SPECIFICALLY?